dvln/out/README.md

 output until it is configured, see below).
 One can, of course, redirect either or both of these output streams anywhere via io.Writers (or multi-Writers).
-One can also send output to the two output streams via an io.Writer at the desired level, there are a couple ways to get a writer but the easiest way is to use out.TRACE, out.DEBUG, out.VERBOSE, out.INFO, out.NOTE, out.ISSUE, out.ERROR, out.FATAL directly:
+One can also send output to the two output streams via an io.Writer at the desired level.
+There are a couple ways to get a writer but the easiest way is direct: out.TRACE, out.DEBUG, out.VERBOSE, out.INFO, out.NOTE, out.ISSUE, out.ERROR, out.FATAL, eg:

  * fmt.Fprintf(out.DEBUG, "%s", someDebugString)    (same as out.Debug(..))
  * fmt.Fprintf(out.INFO, "%s", someString)          (same as out.Print|out.Info)
  * ...

-One can use an API to get a writer based on a Level type if desired:
+One can also access the writers via API but not as easy as the above:

  * fmt.Fprintf(out.GetWriter(out.LevelInfo), "%s", someString)
  * fmt.Fprintf(out.GetWriter(out.LevelDebug), "%s", someDebugString)
  * ...

-Just like the function calls the io.Writer for any level goes to the same two underlying io.Writers.
-Also like the function all interface the output to those two writers and any attached meta-data functions the same (ie: you'll get output if the selected output level is high enough based on your thresholds, etc).
+One can additionally override the screen and logfile io.Writers for any output level via SetWriter(), see below.
+Keep in mind that you may need to adjust the output thresholds so you actually see output once a writer is set, see SetThreshold() below.

-An example of standard usage via the functions:
+An example of standard usage:

 ```go
     import (